Computed Tomography (CT) Scans and Cancer

 How is CT used in cancer screening?

-Studies have shown that CT can be effective in both colorectal cancer screening (including screening for large polyps) and lung cancer screening.
+CT is used in both colorectal cancer screening (including screening for large polyps) and lung cancer screening.

 What is combined PET/CT?